akmatbai/SmartO-rder/README.md

 - **Merchants** can manage their own stores and cafés, add products with quantities, create tables and see orders in the `/merchant/dashboard` area.
 - **Administrators** manage user roles, create merchants, stores and cafés via `/admin/dashboard`.
   Authentication pages are available at `/auth-PK`.
+A default administrator account is created on startup with login `chakylbekov` and password `141221Ch!`.

 ## Development